madsci1016/Sparkfun-MP3-Player-Shield-Arduino-Library/ReadME.txt

 byte playMP3(char*)   Starts playback of a track with a name you pass in.
 Must follow 8.1 format.
 Returns an error if there's trouble.

 void stopTrack()  Stops the current track that's playing, if there is one.

+byte isPlaying()  Return 1 if something is currently being played.
+0 if nothing is playing.

 *****************Advanced Functions**********************